 Helmholtz Graduate School Environmental Health

-The International Helmholtz Research School for Diabetes is integrated into the Helmholtz Graduate School Environmental Health - HELENA, established at the Helmholtz Zentrum München since 2010.
-Graduate students of the International Helmholtz Research School benefit from additional support and training opportunities in addition to a vibrant graduate student community offered by HELENA.
+The International Helmholtz Research School for Diabetes is integrated into the Helmholtz Graduate School Environmental Health - HELENA, established at Helmholtz Munich since 2010.
+Doctoral researchers of the International Helmholtz Research School benefit from additional support and training opportunities in addition to a vibrant graduate student community offered by HELENA.

-All graduate students of the International Helmholtz Research School for Diabetes from HDC have to attend the following mandatory HELENA training:
+All doctoral researchers of the International Helmholtz Research School for Diabetes from HDC have to attend the following mandatory HELENA training:

 Translational Medicine Seminar Series